 The EVWs (who, from 1948, included also the former Galicia Division personnel) could not, initially, change their place of work without the approval of the local office of the Ministry of Labour.
 From 1951 this restriction was progressively lifted, giving the workers greater flexibility in choosing where to live.
 Most of those Ukrainians who were initially placed in agricultural areas migrated to industrial towns and cities.
 This led to a greater concentration of Ukrainians in larger communities and the disappearance of many smaller ones.
 The number of communities fell to about 100 by the late 1950s, and continued to decline in later years.
 Some Ukrainians remained in locations where there was no organised community, but there is no information on the number of such individuals.

 After leaving the camps and hostels, the vast majority of Ukrainians in the UK settled in England.
 Data on their distribution between regions is not available, but approximate estimates can be made on the basis of proportions of members of the Association of Ukrainians in Great Britain (AUGB) belonging to branches of the organisation in different regions in the late 1970s.
 Around 45% of the Ukrainians in England settled in the north of the country, particularly in Lancashire and Yorkshire, where there were wide opportunities for employment in the cotton and wool textile industries.
-To the west of the Pennines, most Ukrainians settled in Manchester and other nearby locations, while to the east the largest concentrations were in Bradford and other towns and cities of West Yorkshire.
+To the west of the Pennines most Ukrainians settled in Manchester and other nearby locations, while to the east the largest concentrations were in Bradford and other towns and cities of West Yorkshire.
 Some 30% of Ukrainians in England settled in the Midlands, where the largest community was in Nottingham.
-In 1964 the Ukrainian Youth Association in Great Britain purchased a camp site (Tarasivka) not far from the Midlands town of Derby, and this became the location of annual summer youth camps and other events attracting Ukrainians from around the UK.
-From 1971 to 1998 the AUGB also operated a residential home (Kobzarivka) adjacent to the Tarasivka site.
 About 25% of the Ukrainians in England lived in various parts of the South and East.
 The largest community in this part of the country was in London, which also became the central location of many community organisations.
-Between 1949 and 2013 the AUGB ran a residential home (Sydenhurst) in the village of Chiddingfold in Surrey, south-west of London.

 The number of Ukrainians in the non-English countries of the UK from the 1950s onwards was quite small.
 Most of those living in Scotland in the 1940s migrated to England, with probably less than 1,000 remaining in Scotland.
 Organised communities were established in Edinburgh and a small number of other locations in the southern half of the country.
-Several hundred Ukrainians settled in Wales, mainly in the south.
-Organised communities were established in Cardiff and Swansea, and in 1965 the Plast Ukrainian Scouting Organisation in Great Britain acquired a camp site (Verkhovyna) near Colwyn Bay in North Wales.
+Several hundred Ukrainians settled in Wales, mainly in the south, and organised communities were established in Cardiff and Swansea.
 Only an insignificant number of post-war Ukrainian immigrants settled in Northern Ireland.

 Although about 8,000-10,000 of the post-war Ukrainian immigrants migrated onwards from the UK to other countries, mainly in the first half of the 1950s, there is no indication that this substantially changed the distribution of the remaining 22,000-27,000 Ukrainians between different parts of the UK.
 In subsequent decades most of the latter continued to live in the same areas in which they originally settled.